 Old-Roads/Menotomy -- This Web site has a number of specialized forums dealing with different sorts of older bikes.

 rec.bicycles.marketplace.
-This Usenet Newsgroup is widely read, though it is a spam magnet too.
+This Usenet newsgroup is widely read, though it is a spam magnet too.
 (The link to the left may not work, depending on the setup used by your service provider.)
 If you're not familiar with Usenet, click here.

 Swap meets are held from time to time, here and there, sometimes in connection with bicycle riding events.
 You can learn of swap meets from other bicyclists, through bicyclists' organizations, or with an Internet search.
 The neat thing about a swap meet is the ability to browse through a substantial number of items and actually see them, feel them, even ride a bicycle you might buy, hang out with other like-minded people and talk bicycle.
-May I tell you about the inch-pitch chain I bought for $15 at the Trexlertown, Pennsylvania, USA velodrome swap meet when they were going for $100 on eBay?
-Of course, I had to travel to Trexlertown to find the item and make the deal...
+[John Allen adds: May I tell you about the inch-pitch chain I bought for $15 at the Trexlertown, Pennsylvania, USA velodrome swap meet when they were going for $100 on eBay?
+Of course, I had to travel to Trexlertown to find the item and make the deal...]

-Freecycle e-mail lists -- The sturdy old three-speed which a clueless person left in the trash isn't going to bring in money, but someone might be happy to fix it up ride it around town.
+Freecycle e-mail lists -- The sturdy old three-speed which a clueless person left in the trash isn't going to bring in money, but someone might be happy to fix it up to ride around town.
 You can give away things on Craigslist, but in addition, many communities have Freecycle groups.
 Example, with links to other Freecycle sites: Newton Freecycle, in Newton, Massachusetts, USA.

 This is a tough one.
 Looking up prices of similar used bikes on the Internet may give you a general idea of value, but don't get your hopes up too high.